nprapps/anno-docs/README.md

 fab daemons.main
 ```

 If you use iTerm2 v3 or above (3.0.10 is the latest as of 10th Nov.
-2016) you can find an apple script on the `etc` folder named ` itermv3_debates.scpt` that will help you get up and running quickly.
+2016) you can find an apple script on the `etc` folder named ` itermv3_annodocs.scpt` that will help you get up and running quickly.
 You'll need to tweak the paths on the apple script to suit your configuration and run it.

 We recommend that you add it to your `.bash_profile` as an alias to make your life even easier, for example this is my `.bash_profile` alias for debates

 ```
-alias debates="osascript ~/npr/aux_scripts/itermv3_debates.scpt"
+alias annodocs="osascript ~/npr/aux_scripts/itermv3_annodocs.scpt"
 ```

 Run Verb8tm Transcript Test